hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/using-providers.md

 ```

 In order to use another provider or module, edit the `cdktf.json` file and add the name of the provider.
 For example, to add [DNS Simple](https://www.terraform.io/docs/providers/dnsimple/index.html) provider to the project, edit the `cdktf.json` file and add the provider name to the `terraformProviders` array.
+For details on the version constraint syntax and the alternative object syntax please see the [`cdktf.json` specification](./cdktf-json.md).

 ```json
 {